Mumbai: Finally, brave cop's widow gets her allowance from government

-The daughters of Mangala Wagle (85), the widow of PSI Sarvottam Wagle, a King’s Police Medal for Gallantry winner from the British government, fought a two-year battle to get the R60/month sum that came with the prize, along with arrears
+The daughters of Mangala Wagle (85), the widow of PSI Sarvottam Wagle, a King’s Police Medal for Gallantry winner from the British government, fought a two-year battle to get the Rs 60/month sum

 If Sarvottam Narayan Wagle faced murderous dacoits, robbers and other criminals, his daughters Sheela Jaywant and Geeta Kapadia emerged victorious over foes equally terrifying: government apathy.